roknus/conan-vscode/README.md

 1. **View Active Profiles**: Look for `$(person) host-profile` and `$(tools) build-profile` in the bottom status bar
 2. **Switch Profiles**: Click the status bar items to open quick pick menus
 3. **Profile Persistence**: Selected profiles are saved per workspace
-4. **Server Required**: Profile management requires the API server to be running
+4. **Server Required**: Enhanced functionality requires the server to be running
 5. **Auto-Detection**: New profiles are automatically detected and available for selection
 6. **Command Integration**: The active profiles are used for `conan install` and other operations